thenerdery/nerdbot/README.md

 # Nerd-bot

-This is The Nerdery's hubot.
+This is The Nerdery's [Hubot](https://github.com/github/hubot).
 Nerds: Hop in the "Nerd Bot" room if you have questions.

 ## Contributing